Henry Stuart, Lord Darnley: Marriage to Mary, Queen of Scots

 On 22 July, Darnley was made Duke of Albany in Holyrood Abbey, and the banns of marriage were called in the parish of Canongate.
-A proclamation was made at the Cross of Edinburgh on 28 July 1565 that government would be in the joint names of the king and queen of Scots, thus making Darnley king and giving him equality with, and precedence over, Mary.
+A proclamation was made at the Cross of Edinburgh on 28 July 1565 that government would be in the joint names of the king and queen of Scots, thus making Darnley king and giving him equality with and precedence over Mary.
 This was confirmed in the circulation of a silver ryal in the names of Henry and Mary.

-On 29 July 1565, the marriage took place by Roman Catholic rites in Mary's private chapel at Holyrood, but Darnley (whose religious beliefs were unfixed – he was raised as a Catholic, but was later influenced by Protestantism) refused to accompany Mary to the nuptial Mass after the wedding itself.
+On 29 July 1565, the marriage took place by Roman Catholic rites in Mary's private chapel at Holyrood, but Darnley (whose religious beliefs were unfixed – he was raised as a Catholic, but was later influenced by Protestantism) refused to accompany Mary to the nuptial Mass after the wedding.
+The English diplomat Thomas Randolph reported that Darnley did not attend the Mass but continued to attend services at St. Giles afterwards.
+John Knox wrote that Darnley went to his pastime (hunting with a Hawk) after the wedding while Mary went to the Mass.
+He said the dancing and banqueting went on for three or four days.
+Because the couple were first cousins, a papal dispensation was needed for the marriage, which was initially celebrated without the dispensation because the Holy See delayed issuing it.
+Rome issued the dispensation on September 25, thus validating the marriage between Mary and Darnley.